What Is Minimalism? 5 Tips For Living A Minimalist Lifestyle, From Actual Minimalists

 According to Psychology Today, “Physical clutter begets mental clutter,” meaning, our minds are often distracted by things (clothing, electronics, furniture), and we can experience information overload, yielding mental and physical exhaustion.

-That being said, a minimalist mindset might not only help you clean out your hallway closet, it can help you mentally de-clutter, opening opportunities for “brain breaks,” as the article mentions, with a calmer mind and body.
+That being said, a minimalist mindset might not only help you clean out your hallway closet, minimalist home decor can help you mentally de-clutter, opening opportunities for “brain breaks,” as the article mentions, with a calmer mind and body.

-Now that we’ve looked at the concepts of minimalism and the possible benefits it can pose, you can start to take action with these steps on how you can live a more minimalist lifestyle starting today.
+Now that we’ve looked at the concepts of minimalism and the possible benefits it can pose, you can start to take action with these steps on how you can live a more minimalist lifestyle.

 Start with a drawer in your dresser or a coat closet in your hallway and examine the contents.
 Are there any items that you haven’t used (or even seen) in the last few months?
 Purge it.
 More importantly, donate it.
 Put it in a box and send it off to your nearest thrift store.